Faricade/GAMF/README.md

 Doesn't even use any kind of engine or game library, except for base framework.

 ## How to Run

+You can grab a built version in [Releases](https://github.com/Faricade/GAMF/releases).
+I give no guarantee that it will run, though.

+## How to Build
 ### Don't.

 But if you really want to, you'll need: